GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 ## Conscious Uncoupling: Innovative Ways To Separate User Habits From User Needs (11:00 am - 12:00 pm, ET)

 We all do things out of habit, whether it’s thawing chicken in the microwave or instinctively clicking the farthest right button to submit a form.
 But what happens when your users don’t understand why they’re doing things a certain way, when behavior is so ingrained that they can’t differentiate the what from the why?
 At the U.S. Tax Court, we encountered such habitual thinking while modernizing a decades-old legacy system, where behaviors were unwittingly shaped by technical limitations, systematic training issues, and “that’s just how it is” thinking.
-We'll share creative ways to get to the root of behavior and uncover what users really need.
+We shared creative ways to get to the root of behavior and uncover what users really need.

 {{< asset-static file="conscious-uncoupling-uxsummit-revised.pptx" label="View the slides (PowerPoint presentation, 5.72 MB, 39 pages)" >}}